 Yes, it is.
 While many women suffering from this illness tend to be on the heavier side, some can have perfectly healthy weight and some even deal with being underweight.
-In fact, according to verywellhealth.com, about one in five women with PCOS are at a healthy BMI.
+In fact, according to Very Well Health, about one in five women with PCOS have a healthy BMI.
 Studies, however, are still being undertaken to better understand why some women remain lean even while suffering from a disease that usually leads to PCOS weight gain (2).

 How To Deal With PCOS Sudden Weight Gain?

 One of the best ways to deal with PCOS weight gain is by changing your diet.
-A diet that is high in omega 3 fatty acids, fiber, protein and filled with low glycemic index foods is recommended.
-Such a diet can act as a PCOS weight gain treatment.
-However, for the best advice on the matter, please talk to your doctor.
+A diet that is high in omega-3 fatty acids, fiber, lean and plant-based protein and filled with low glycemic index foods is recommended.
+Such a diet can help to control weight gain associated with PCOS.
+However, for the best advice on the matter, please talk to your doctor or dietitian.